Aggregate Demand: Fueling Economic Expansion with Demand Mastery

 Let's look at a real-life example to illustrate this concept.
 During the Great Depression in the 1930s, aggregate demand plummeted as people lost their jobs and businesses struggled to stay afloat.
 This led to a vicious cycle of falling demand, lower production, and more job losses.
 It wasn't until the government implemented policies to boost aggregate demand through increased spending and investment that the economy started to recover.

-• Historical Example – The New Deal: In the United States, President Franklin D. Roosevelt's New Deal programs aimed to stimulate aggregate demand through public works projects, financial reforms, and social welfare programs.
+• Historical Example – The New Deal: In the United States, President Franklin D. Roosevelt's New Deal programs aimed to stimulate aggregate demand through public works projects, reforms, and social welfare programs.
 These initiatives helped lift the economy out of the Great Depression and set the stage for future growth.

 Now, let's look at some statistics to see how aggregate demand impacts economic expansion: